servirtium/README/starting-a-new-implementation.md

      ... request headers, request body, response headers, response body ...
 ```

-Most likely your well-factored code makes it easy to record a series of interactions.
+**Most likely your well-factored code makes it easy to record a series of interactions.**

 ## 5. Extract the library from the climate demo, to its own repo

 This is so that others could use the library.
 The demo project needs to be able to acquire the
 package, of course.
+The workdbank service tests should stay with the `demo-xxx-climate-tck`
+repo.
+Indeed the library tests should not reference WorldBank at all.
+New pure unit tests
-Pure unit tests could be a good idea at this stage, as the climate tests
+could be a good idea at this stage - in the new library repo.
-are integration/service tests.

 ## 6. Other HTTP verbs other than 'GET'